Yelp/Tron/docs/config.rst

             smtp_host: localhost
             notification_addr: batch+errors@example.com

+.. _time_zone:

 Time Zone
 ---------

 **time_zone** (optional)
     Local time as observed by the system clock.
 If your system is obeying a time zone with daylight savings time, then some of your jobs may run early or late on the days bordering each mode.
+See :ref:`dst_notes` for more information.

     ::